This page explains how to pay Council Tax arrears. Those who are struggling to pay Council Tax debts can also get help from their local council.

 The court may determine that you have an amount to pay back.
 They may also offer some leniency in the payment method.
 For example they may offer you make an arrangement to pay your debt over a longer period of time.

 The court can send you to prison for up to 3 months if they decide you do not have a good reason to not pay your Council Tax arrears and you refuse to pay it.

-How to Pay Council Tax Arrears in the United Kingdom
+Paying Off Arrears for Council Tax in the United Kingdom